Fellow Bandperson: June 22, 2022

 NEWSLETTER CONTRIBUTIONS: If, from time to time, any of you have news items that would be of interest to our band members, send them in to Harvey or Smiley and we will include them in the next Newsletter.
 This could include notes for local gigs involving LTWCMB members.

-FUTURE EVENTS: The list of future events follows.
+FUTURE EVENTS: The list of future events includes those events that are confirmed.
 Detailed information on each event is normally sent out a few days before the event.
-Be sure to check the web site for late-breaking news.

 FURTHER INFORMATION: For further information call Harvey at 650-321-7788 or Smiley at 650-269-7542.
 E-mail addresses are firstname.lastname@example.org or email@example.com.